krother/Python3_Basics_Tutorial/challenges/count_words.rst

 The Data
 --------

-You can find the full text for Herman Melville’s “Moby Dick” in the text file :download:`mobydick.txt` and on `www.gutenberg.org <http://www.gutenberg.org>`__.
+You can find the full text for Herman Melville's “Moby Dick” in the text file :download:`moby_dick.txt` and on `www.gutenberg.org <http://www.gutenberg.org>`__.

 Hints